Start with a Herb Garden Plan

-Also garden centers generally have special display areas for herbs.
+Garden centers are useful places to visit when you’re starting your herb gardening.
+The usually have special display areas for herbs.
 You can touch and smell them and get ideas on herbs you’d like to grow.

 As well as basil, I now grow parsley, chives, sage, oregano and borage.
 All of these herbs are frequently used in the preparation of meals, salads and drinks.
-They are all good choices for you when you set about growing herbs from seeds.
+They are all good choices for you when you start growing herbs from seeds.

 Go to “herb seeds for sale” on Amazon to look at this and other special deals for growing herbs from seeds.

-It won’t cost you a lot of money to create a herb garden if you are growing herbs from seeds, but there are a number of things you’ll need to get hold of.
-Some of them you’ll need to buy, but others could be borrowed from neighbors.
-The things you need are:
+It won’t cost you a lot of money to create your herb garden, but if you’re growing herbs from seeds there are a number of things you’ll need to get hold of.
+Some of them you’ll need to buy, but others could be borrowed from neighbors:

 2. Several of the type of seed trays that are divided into separate compartments or cells, and have transparent plastic covers.
 You can get the “seed starting kit” illustrated from Amazon for around $25.
 The covers protect the seeds and help keep the soil moist during germination.
 You’ll need two or three of these to grow a selection of twelve herbs.
 Just buy one if you only want to start with a small number of herbs.

 3. Kitchen or fine garden sieve.
-You’ll need this to prepare some really fine soil-less medium to go over your seeds once you have sown them
+You’ll need this to prepare your soil-less growing medium so that it’s fine enough to sprinkle over your seeds once they are sown.

 4. Water spray (like the ones used for spraying insecticide on roses) or a small watering can with a watering attachment that has very fine holes